spatialos/gdk-for-unity/docs/reference/concepts/deployments.md

 ### Launch configuration

 The launch configuration file specifies the parameters of your game world as well as your load balancing configuration.
-The load balancing configuration determines the worker instances that the SpatialOS Runtime will start.
+The load balancing configuration determines the worker-instances that the SpatialOS Runtime starts and how they are balanced across your game world.

 For more information, see the [comprehensive launch configuration documentation](https://docs.improbable.io/reference/latest/shared/project-layout/launch-config#launch-configuration-file).